I'm with you, Phillies Twitter account.

 Severino: 64 career games - 3.58 ERA - 9.7 K/9 - 2.7 BB/9

 Yes, Nola has the highest ERA of the bunch, mostly because of his poor 2016 - which involved a season-ending injury.
-He also has a 3.33 xFIP, which is an ERA estimator that removes defense from the equation.
+He also has a 3.33 xFIP, an ERA estimator that removes defense from the equation.

 You'd think too, that Nola's historically dominant 10-start stretch from June 22 to Aug.
 12 would add to his case.
-During that span, he became the first Phillies starting pitcher ever to go six innings and allow two runs or fewer in 10 straight starts.
+During that span, he became the first Phillies starting pitcher ever to go at least six innings and allow two runs or fewer in 10 straight starts.

 Know who else never did that?
 Pedro Martinez, Randy Johnson, Curt Schilling, Sandy Koufax, John Smoltz, Tom Glavine, Warren Spahn, Nolan Ryan, Roy Halladay, Cliff Lee, Max Scherzer, and countless others.